-Several observations explain why the existing literature does not shed much light on the issue of how effective it would be in fostering homeownership if different levels of downpayment assistance were available.
-First of all, almost all the work in this area employs the methodology developed by Linneman and Wachter (1989) that identifies households without sufficient current wealth to meet mortgage underwriting requirements.
-Although this approach may be appropriate for evaluating the impact of loosening underwriting guidelines on homeownership propensities, it is not appropriate for evaluating the potential impact of cash grants of different amounts as generally provided by downpayment assistance programs, because these cash grants may also ease constraints due to outstanding debts or a lack of cash for closing costs.
+However, there are several reasons why the existing literature does not shed much light on the question of how effective different levels of downpayment assistance would be in fostering homeownership.
+First of all, almost all of the work in this area employs the methodology developed by Linneman and Wachter (1989) that identifies households without sufficient current wealth to meet mortgage underwriting requirements.
+While this approach may be appropriate for evaluating the impact of loosening underwriting guidelines on homeownership propensities, it is not appropriate for evaluating the potential impact of cash grants of different amounts as generally provided by downpayment assistance programs as these cash grants may also ease constraints due to outstanding debts or a lack of cash for closing costs.

-Another shortcoming of most existing literature is that these studies in general rely on a crosssectional analysis of the tenure choice of households at a particular point in time, including both owner and renter households.
-There is reason to believe that this approach could overstate the importance of wealth in achieving homeownership.
-Almost by definition, a large majority of homeowners will have some amount of wealth, both because these households have managed to meet underwriting guidelines for a downpayment and cash reserves and because nominal appreciation in house values will add to their wealth over time.
+Another shortcoming of most of the existing literature is that these studies generally rely on a crosssectional analysis of the tenure choice of households at a particular point in time, including both owner and renter households.3 There is reason to believe that this approach could overstate the importance of wealth in achieving homeownership.
+Almost by definition, a large majority of owners will have some amount of wealth both because these households have managed to meet underwriting guidelines for a downpayment and cash reserves and also because nominal appreciation in house values will add to their wealth over time.
 Given the correlation between wealth and homeownership, these models may overstate the amount of wealth that is a prerequisite for achieving homeownership.
 In fact, a variety of research has found that renters can accumulate wealth rapidly through savings efforts or from gifts.
-In an analysis of renters tracked by the NLSY over a 6-year period, from 1985 to 1990, Haurin, Hendershott, and Wachter (1996) found that the level of savings among renter households rises rapidly in the year before home purchase.
-In addition, using survey data collected by the Chicago Title and Trust Company, Mayer and Engelhardt (1996) examined the source of funds used for downpayments and found that, from 1988 through 1993, about one in five first-time buyers received gifts to help fund home purchase; on average, the gifts accounted for about half the downpayments.
-Listokin et al. (2002) also found that among renters in the 1993 Survey of Income and Program Participation (SIPP) panel who purchased homes by the end of the panel in 1995, 93 percent purchased homes that had values that exceeded the amount that appeared to be affordable to those households in 1993.
+In an analysis of renters tracked by the NLSY over a six-year period from 1985 to 1990, Haurin et al. (1996) found that the level of savings among renter households rises rapidly in the year before and the year of home purchase.
+In addition, based on survey data collected by the Chicago Title & Trust Company, Mayer and Engelhardt (1996) examine the source of funds used for downpayments and find that about one in five first time buyers from 1988 and 1993 received gifts to help fund home purchase, with the gifts on average accounting for about half of the downpayment.
+Listokin et al. (2002) also find that among renters in the 1993 SIPP panel who purchased a home by the end of the panel in 1995, 93 percent purchased homes that had values that exceeded the amount that appeared to be affordable to those households in 1993.
 Furthermore, a large majority of these households purchased housing that was valued at least 50 percent higher than the estimate of what they could afford.
 In short, there is good reason to believe that the wealth constraint may not be as binding on renters as a cross-sectional assessment of tenure choice would make it appear.

-This study is intended to improve on existing research in several ways.
+This study is intended to improve upon existing research in several ways.
 First, it will evaluate the potential of downpayment assistance programs to stimulate homeownership by measuring the impact of cash grants on the propensity to own.
 Second, it will avoid the endogeneity of wealth and homeownership by focusing exclusively on a sample of renter households.
-Finally, by tracking renter households over time, it will capture the ability of households to accumulate savings, reduce expenses, and/or increase income to achieve homeownership, dynamic aspects of the tenure transition process that are not captured by cross-sectional analysis.
+Finally, by tracking renter households over time it will capture the ability of households to accumulate savings, reduce expenses, and/or increase income to achieve homeownership, dynamic aspects of the tenure transition process that are not captured by cross-sectional analysis.